Eta Carinae: Great Eruption

-In 1827, Burchell specifically noted Eta Carinae's unusual brightness at 1st magnitude, and was the first to suspect that it varied in brightness.
-John Herschel, who was in South Africa at the time, made a detailed series of accurate measurements in the 1830s showing that Eta Carinae consistently shone around magnitude 1.4 until November 1837.
+In 1827, Burchell specifically noted η Carinae's unusual brightness at 1st magnitude, and was the first to suspect that it varied in brightness.
+John Herschel, who was in South Africa at the time, made a detailed series of accurate measurements in the 1830s showing that η Carinae consistently shone around magnitude 1.4 until November 1837.
 On the evening of 16 December 1837, Herschel was astonished to see that it had brightened to slightly outshine Rigel.
 This event marked the beginning of a roughly 18-year period known as the Great Eruption.

-Eta Carinae was brighter still on 2 January 1838, equivalent to Alpha Centauri, before fading slightly over the following three months.
+η Carinae was brighter still on 27 January 1838, equivalent to Alpha Centauri, before fading slightly over the following three months.
 Herschel did not observe the star after this, but received correspondence from the Reverend W.S.
-Mackay in Calcutta, who wrote in 1843, "To my great surprise I observed this March last (1843), that the star Eta Argus had become a star of the first magnitude fully as bright as Canopus, and in colour and size very like Arcturus."
+Mackay in Calcutta, who wrote in 1843, "To my great surprise I observed this March last (1843), that the star η Argus had become a star of the first magnitude fully as bright as Canopus, and in colour and size very like Arcturus."
 Observations at the Cape of Good Hope indicated it peaked in brightness, surpassing Canopus, from 11 to 14 March 1843, then began to fade, then brightened to between the brightness of Alpha Centauri and Canopus between 24 and 28 March before fading once again.
 For much of 1844 the brightness was midway between Alpha Centauri and Beta Centauri, around magnitude +0.2, before brightening again at the end of the year.
 At its brightest in 1843 it likely reached an apparent magnitude of −0.8, then −1.0 in 1845.
 The peaks in 1827, 1838 and 1843 are likely to have occurred at the periastron passage—the point the two stars are closest together—of the binary orbit.
 From 1845 to 1856, the brightness decreased by around 0.1 magnitudes per year, but with possible rapid and large fluctuations.

 In their oral traditions, the Boorong clan of the Wergaia people of Lake Tyrrell, north-western Victoria, Australia, told of a reddish star they knew as Collowgullouric War /'kQl@gVl@rɪk 'wɑr/ "Old Woman Crow", the wife of War "Crow" (Canopus).
-In 2010, astronomers Duane Hamacher and David Frew from Macquarie University in Sydney showed that this was Eta Carinae during its Great Eruption in the 1840s.
+In 2010, astronomers Duane Hamacher and David Frew from Macquarie University in Sydney showed that this was η Carinae during its Great Eruption in the 1840s.
 From 1857, the brightness decreased rapidly until it faded below naked-eye visibility by 1886.
 This has been calculated to be due to the condensation of dust in the ejected material surrounding the star, rather than to an intrinsic change in luminosity.